Caique: Distribution and habitat

 The black-headed caique is found north of the Amazon River, and the white-bellied caique south; there is a large area of overlap between ranges.
 They can produce fertile hybrids, but this is not common in the wild as it is in captivity.
 They generally prefer forested areas and subsist on fruit and seeds.
 Caiques are generally canopy dwellers, spending most of their time in the tops of trees, foraging and playing.

 Taxonomy and systematics

-Originally Pionites were classified as two species, the black-headed parrot and white-bellied parrot.
-However, recent morphological work has indicated that the white-bellied parrot should be split into three species based on plumage and leg coloration.
+The genus Pionites is classified as two species, the black-headed parrot and white-bellied parrot.
+Some recent morphological work has suggested that the white-bellied parrot should be split into three species based on plumage and leg coloration, though this has not been accepted by either the IOC World Bird List, or the South American Classification Committee.
 In the past these parrots were often allied with the conures or other South American parakeets.
 Recent mitochondrial and nuclear DNA work has found Pionites to be the sister taxon to the Deroptyus (the genus that contains the red-fan parrot); the two genera occupy a basal position in the tribe Arini.